jainsiddharth99/Github-Header-GIF/README.md

 ![](2.gif)
-Can be used as a header image for your github profile.
+Can be used as a header for your github profile.